What is the purpose of the Johns Hopkins Clinical Research Scholars program?

 May I apply if I do not have a postdoctoral fellow or faculty appointment yet?

-Yes, but an active appointment in Medicine, Public Health, or Nursing is required for the KL2 appointment.
+Yes, but an active appointment in Medicine, Public Health, Nursing or Engineering is required for the KL2 appointment.
 You will need to submit a letter from the department/division indicating this pending appointment in your application.

 Will KL2 Scholars be given office space?